One of our Grand Traverse trekkers wrote a message to us recently. It was titled “Best Selling Points for the Thomson Grand Traverse.”

 4. Camp in the Crater at the Summit

 Kilimanjaro is made up of three volcanoes.
-You’ll make camp in the crater of the largest one on summit day – not a bad story to bring back home!
+Conditions permitting, you’ll make camp in the crater of the largest one on summit day – not a bad story to bring back home!

 More than that, Crater Camp is an incredibly convenient option for trekkers.
 We’re often telling travelers that descending the mountain is harder than most think.
 Summiteers not only have to trudge up the some of the hardest terrain in the most difficult altitude conditions on summit day, they often have to turn around and descend around 5,000 feet or more shortly after.

 That’s not so on the Grand Traverse.
 You can relax a little at the summit because camp is just a short hike 500 feet down into the crater.

 5. A Beautiful, Secluded Route Along the Northern Side of Kili

 Crater Camp isn’t the only secluded, private part of the trek either.
 While most Kili routes wind around the southern parts of the mountain, the Grand Traverse snakes along the seldom traveled northern route.

 Enjoy remarkable views of Kenya’s badlands, immense volcanic formations and rocky spires, and Mawenzi Tarn’s eerie placid lake – all sights very few Kili trekkers ever see.